alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ?older_than=740e5834-3a29-46b4-9a6f-16142fde533a // optional string - notification ID
 ```

-If you leave out this argument, the method returns the most recent 250 notifications.
+If you leave out this argument, the method returns the most recent 250 messages.

-The client only returns notifications that are 7 days old or newer.
-If the notification specified in this argument is older than 7 days, the client returns an empty response.
+The client only returns messages sent within the retention period.
+The default retention period is 7 days.
+If the message specified in this argument was sent before the retention period, the client returns an empty response.

 ##### include_jobs (optional)